ervandew/eclim/src/doc/content/vim/common/util.rst

     - 'project': search only the current project and its dependencies.
     - 'workspace': search the entire workspace (all open projects).
+    - 'buffers': search listed buffers
+    - 'quickfix': search the quickfix results
+    - 'vcsmodified': search files reported by your vcs as modified or untracked.

   .. _g\:EclimLocateFileFuzzy: